mikewesthad/navmesh/README.md

 The example map below (left) is a 30 x 30 map.
 As a grid, there are 900 nodes, but as a navmesh (right) there are 27 nodes (colored rectangles).

 <img src="./doc-source/combined.png" width="700">

-(Note: if you are viewing this on GitHub or NPM, you might want to check out the HTML documentation [here](https://www.mikewesthad.com/navmesh/docs/).)

 ## Installation